-Other assets are measured at initial recognition at fair value and are subsequently measured at amortised cost using the effective interest rate method.
+Other assets are measured at initial recognition at fair value and are subsequently measured at amortised cost and impairment loss, if any, using the effective interest rate method.

 4.15 Due to other banks

 Amounts due to other banks are recorded when money or other assets are advanced to the Bank by counterparty banks.
 The non-derivative liability is carried at amortized cost.